O Markup Language

 A represented document consists of a sequence of nodes.
 A node is either text or an element.
 An element has a label and a sequence of zero or more child nodes.

 The paired ASCII symbol characters (<[{ (and }]>)) are called left (right) beaks.
 A sequence of one or two of the remaining 24 ASCII symbol characters !"#$%&'*+,-./:;=?@\^_`|~ is called an eye.
 A two-character eye takes precedence over a one-character eye.
-A sequence of one or more ASCII whitespace characters --- namely horizontal tab (HT, 0x09), line feed (LF, 0x0A), vertical tab (VT, 0x0B), form feed (FF, 0x0C), carriage return (CR, 0x0D), and space (SP, 0x20) --- is called a cheek.
-Note that all null characters in the input are removed prior to parsing.
+A sequence of one or more ASCII whitespace characters --- namely horizontal tab (HT, 0x09), line feed (LF, 0x0A), vertical tab (VT, 0x0B, \v), form feed (FF, 0x0C, \f), carriage return (CR, 0x0D, \r), and space (SP, 0x20) --- is called a cheek.
+Note that null characters (NUL, 0x0) is either replaced by replacement characters if the character encoding supports them --- for example, the REPLACEMENT CHARACTER (U+FFFD) can be used for Unicode --- or removed otherwise, in the representation after parsing.

 Parsing proceeds sequentially.
 Throughout the following, anything described as "potential" becomes text if it does not ultimately become an element.
 An occurrence of a beak, an eye, and an optional cheek is a potential left head.
 An occurrence of an optional cheek, an eye, and a beak attempts to create an element as described below.
 All other types of occurrences are text.